opto/glodaquilla/README.md

 This addon was updated from https://github.com/opto/glodaquilla with the following notes:

-"rkent's glodaquilla addon for Thunderbird updated for TB60.
-I only tested the gloda_dirty/gloda_id stuff"
+"rkent's glodaquilla addon for Thunderbird updated for TB60 and now TB78.